Natsulus/Log-and-Notifier-Bot/README.md

 - You will need to restart the bot when updating configurations.
 - To use console only, just remove any `express` related code.
 - Colouring in console can be changed, just change the related code to so.
 See [here](https://github.com/bluejamesbond/Scribe.js/wiki/4-%C2%B7-API-%3A-Console2) for more info on how to change console colours.
+- Bot will auto-join the BDA server if not connected.